AdamBoley/Project-Beergate/README.md

 When I implemented the upvote and downvote features, they were independent of each other.
 This allowed a user to both upvote and downvote a beer review, which is plainly non-sensical.
 To rectify this, I considered removing the views and urls that control upvoting and downvoting, and replacing them with a single view for both actions.
 I then realised that I could simply modify the existing views so that if a user's upvote is added and if a downvote by that same user exists, then the downvote is removed, and vice-versa - if a user's downvote is added and an upvote by that same user exists, then the upvote is removed.
 These modifications proved remarkably easy to implement - requiring a single IF conditional within the extant ELSE block.
 Simple testing confirmed that the modifications worked as intended - a vote was extant, clicking the button for the opposite vote removed the extant vote when the opposite vote was added.

 26/8/22:
 When I added the AllAuth functionality for resetting passwords and adding email addresses, testing revealed that these functions did not work, with a Django error page being generated.
-[This video](https://www.youtube.com/watch?v=d9aCpxQfnOg), as well as the AllAuth documentation referenced therein, fixed the bugs.
+[This video](https://www.youtube.com/watch?v=d9aCpxQfnOg) was found.
+However, pending guidance on if this level of AllAuth functionality was necessary, links to these pages were removed from the navbar.

+28/8/22 - 29/8/22:
+A noted bug with uploaded images was that they were neither centered nor had a uniform size.
+This was eventually solved by using the max-height and max-width CSS style rules.
+Further investigation on different viewport sizes proved that this had been the wrong approach - I had been fighting against Bootstap, rather than using it.
+I solved this by implementing a container and row arrangement within each Review card within which to place the images.
+This proved effective, as it centered and sized the images appropriately for all viewport sizes.

 Django SMTP backend